GeorgeSpinner/Adafruit_Trinket_Mini_Auto_PICKnMIX/README.md

 # Adafruit_Trinket_Mini_Auto_PICKnMIX
 Auto-start PICKnMIX with Adafruit Trinket Mini 3v/5v PCB
-## Adafruit Tricket Mini 3v/5v Auto PICKnMIX for MVS 161 in 1 (Bananna Cart)
+## Adafruit Trinket Mini 3v/5v Auto PICKnMIX for MVS 161 in 1 (Banana Cart)

 Start button will be held for 5 seconds with POWER ON